Former SC judge V Ramasubramanian appointed as National Human Rights Commission chief

 Congress MPs Mallikarjun Kharge and Rahul Gandhi objected to the appointment, describing the selection process for the post as ‘fundamentally flawed’.

-President Droupadi Murmu on Monday appointed former Supreme Court judge V Ramasubramanian as the chairperson of the National Human Rights Commission, amid allegations from the Congress that the appointment was made without adequate consultation.
+President Droupadi Murmu on Monday named former Supreme Court judge V Ramasubramanian as the chairperson of the National Human Rights Commission, amid allegations from the Congress that the appointment was made without adequate consultation.

 The commission is a statutory body established under the Protection of Human Rights Act, 1993.
 It is responsible for protecting and promoting human rights, and can investigate human rights violations by the government and public servants.